nicolevanderhoeven/doing-it-in-public/content/Doing It in Public/Introduction.md

 Dialectic, on the other hand, is the art of synthesizing disparate and sometimes contradictory ideas.
 Socrates had a particular style of questioning, called the Socratic method, that involved asking increasingly challenging questions to reveal the faults of a premise.
 Dialectic is about systematically and dispassionately attacking an idea with the goal of strengthening it-- or disproving it entirely.
 Plato used structured dialogues to make his points, deliberately working in counterarguments to preempt potential criticisms and to deepen his own, as well as others', understanding of the topic.
 Dialectic is a style of critical reasoning that hinges on dissent, and is therefore best done among a crowd of people who can authentically disagree.

-The Ancient Greeks understood something that we've lost: that speaking in front of an audience can be part of the process of learning, rather than the end result.
+The ancient Greeks understood something that we've lost: that speaking in front of an audience can be part of the process of learning, rather than the end result.
 They practiced the art of oratory not just for its performative value.
 They practiced it because it gave them immediate feedback about how their arguments were received and critical information about how to improve next time.

-The Ancient Greeks understood the value of learning in public.
+The ancient Greeks understood the value of learning in public: something that still holds true today.

 ## What is learning in public?